ShibeFaceSkrill/ERC-1155-10k-NFT-template/README.md

 # ERC 1155 NFT Smart-Contract Template

-Use this contract for saving gas fees on Ethereum 10k PFP NFT launches.
+Use this contract for saving gas fees on Ethereum NFT launches, not only for NFT with multiple copies of the same item.

 ## Functions